Paris on a Budget

 Savor an authentic French experience without a host family by renting an apartment in the city through Paris Attitude.
 Apartments ranging from cozy studios to lavish penthouse digs are perfect for longer stays of a week or more.
 All accommodations are furnished and include fully stocked kitchens so you can fill the fridge after a trip to the market, perfect some French recipes and save some euros by dining in.

-Free and Nearly-Free Paris Fun
+Free and Nearly-Free Paris Fun:

 Free and Discounted Museums

 No trip to Paris is complete without taking in the world-famous artwork at the city's best museums.
-If you're planning on visiting the city's top museums and have a few days to browse the halls, purchase a 2-, 4- or 6-day Paris Museum Pass for unlimited visits to 60 of the area's best museums and monuments, including the Louvre, Musee D'Orsay, Musee Rodin, Centre Pompidou, Versailles and the Arc de Triomphe.
+If you're planning on visiting the city's top museums and have a few days to browse the halls, purchase a two-, four- or six-day Paris Museum Pass for unlimited visits to 60 of the area's best museums and monuments, including the Louvre, Musee D'Orsay, Musee Rodin, Centre Pompidou, Versailles and the Arc de Triomphe.
 If your goal is to explore off-the-beaten-path museums for no charge at all, check out the free permanent collection at the Petit Palais at the Musee des Beaux Arts de la Ville de Paris with works by Monet, Renoir, Toulouse-Lautrec, as well as the Musée D'Art Moderne de la Ville de Paris.

 Explore the City on Foot